godotengine/godot-docs/tutorials/scripting/cross_language_scripting.rst

 Keep in mind that when setting a field value you should only use types the GDScript side knows about.
-Essentially, you want to work with built-in types as described in :ref:`doc_gdscript` or classes extending :ref:`class_Object`.
+Essentially, you want to work with built-in types as described in :ref:`doc_gdscript_builtin_types` or classes extending :ref:`class_Object`.

 Calling methods
 ---------------